 ✅ Erskine College accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to Erskine College?

-Erskine College is not test optional.
-You must submit test scores as part of the application.
+✅ Erskine College is not test optional.

 What is Erskine College's acceptance rate?

-Erskine College's acceptance rate is 64%.
+✅ The acceptance rate for Erskine College is 64%.

 Visit the College Confidential forums to join the conversation about Erskine College

 How hard is it to get into Erskine College?
 Erskine College is a somewhat selective institution.
 The Erskine College acceptance rate is 64%.
 This means that the institution accepts 64 out of every 100 applicants.